Step by step guide: Making a small claims application to the Federal Circuit and Family Court of Australia

 If you cannot serve the forms because, for example, you can't find your employer or they are avoiding you, you may be able to apply to the Court for 'substituted service'.
 Substituted service means that you can use another way to make sure your employer knows about your application (for example, by email).

 legal advice if you are having trouble serving the forms.

-If you served the forms, you will need to fill out another form called an 'Affidavit of Service'.
+Once you serve the forms, you will need to fill out an 'Affidavit of Service'.
 The Affidavit of Service is evidence that you served the application and small claim form on your employer.
-This tells the court that the employer knows about the case.
+This tells the Court that the employer knows about the case.
 You can get a copy of the Affidavit of Service form from:

-Instructions for filling out an Affidavit of Service.
+Instructions: Instructions for filling out an Affidavit of Service

 If you used a process server to serve the application and claim, make sure they give you an Affidavit of Service.